coolnikitav/CodingLearning/systemverilog/section-05-randomization.md

 # KERNEL: Value of wr : 1 | oe : 0 |  raddr : 0 | waddr : 11 |
 ```
 ## Enabling/Disabling constraints
+- Q: How to enable/disable a constraint?
+Write an example generator class and a main module block.

 ```
 class generator;